 He paused, his hand on the doorknob.
 He didn’t bother to turn around.
 He could smell the last thread of hope grow in the man behind him.
 “I hope you realize what you’re getting in to before you make that mistake.”
 He quickly fled the room, careful not to slam the door too hard behind him.

 Korban was all too grateful to make it outside the stuffy office building.
 He loosened his tie, glancing up to the darkening sky, suddenly aware of the time.
 Twenty minutes until curfew, about thirty or so to the transformation.
-He’d wasted far too much time arguing with that lunatic who’d wanted him to bite him.
+He’d wasted far too much time arguing with that lunatic.
 The thought that someone would want this life made his stomach churn.
 He made his way quickly to the bus stop, only to catch the familiar stench of oil and exhaust fading away.
 Korban swore and began to jog up the street.
 There was enough time to get back home if he hurried on foot.

 Then he was lost to the beast, the wolf springing free as he finally lost consciousness.